 Electronic waste has been around for a very long time; however, the need for the proper disposal of that electronic waste began in the mid-70s.
 Soon thereafter the United States passed the Resource Conservation and Recovery Act (RCRA).
 This law made it illegal to dump electronic waste in the United States.

-This is when the recycling industry was formed and the proper disposing of and recycling electronic waste and old worn out electronic equipment of all kinds began.
+This is when the recycling industry was formed and the proper disposal of and recycling of electronic waste and old worn-out electronic equipment of all kinds began.

 Why Is Proper Electronic Waste Disposal So Important?

 Old electronics, aka e-waste, consists of electronic equipment scrap components like CPUs, etc. This e-waste contains potentially harmful materials like lead, cadmium, beryllium, brominated flame retardants, and many more toxic elements that poison and destroy our environment and the world we have to live in.

 Properly disposing of and recycling all this e-waste is the only way to help prevent the destruction of our planet, but it will only work if everyone does their part in wanting to make a difference and do whatever it takes to save it.

 In 1976, the United States passed the Resource Conservation and Recovery Act (RCRA) and several other countries followed suit.

 According to the EPA, the purpose of the Resource Conservation and Recovery Act was to: